The-MoonTg-project/Moon-Userbot/README.md

 # Moon-Userbot

-# ANNOUNCEMENT: Moon-Userbot is under maintainance due to pyrogram update and fixing errors due to new changes while there'es great new for you also:
+# ANNOUNCEMENT: Moon-Userbot is under maintainance due to pyrogram update and fixing errors due to new changes while there's great new for you also:
 ## We're participating in Hacktoberfest 2023 🎉, So if you're a pyrogram dev and want some PR's for you hacktoberfest fix the new issues in the repo and get a PR merged now😊

 <p align="center">